Ruks-7/Automated-Testing-With-Selenium/README.md

 ### 5. Fifth Test
 The fifth test will check:
-- The "Software & App" page <br/>
+- The "Software & App" page
+- Presence of a form <br/>

 The test will navigate to the "Software & App" page in the "LINKS" section.<br/> The script will be obtain the heading of the page and display in the console.
+Thereafter, it will navigate to the "Brand Ambassadors" page to search for a form.